ptoche/piketty/lectures/Chapter 06/index.md

 github      : {user: patricktoche, repo: piketty}
 url         : {lib: "../../libraries", assets: "../../assets"}
 lecnum      : "06"
+--- {class: cover-slide}

 ---

-### UNDER CONSTRUCTION

-- These slides are under construction.
-- Some of the figures are completed.
-- Some of the figures require further work to fix bugs.
-- Please check back later.

----

 ### Introduction

+- This set of slides surveys selected topics from *Capital in the Twenty-First Century*, a book written by economist Thomas Piketty, published in English in 2014 to great acclaim.
+- All source files for this course are available for download by anyone without restrictions at https://github.com/ptoche/piketty
+- The full course is expected to be completed by April 2015.
 - Chapter 5 analyzes the capital/income ratio.

-- Chapter 6 analyzes the division of national income between labor and capital.
+- Chapter 6 analyzes the division of national income between labor income and capital income.

+---

+### The First Fundamental Law of Capitalism

 - The first fundamental law of capitalism:
 $$
 \alpha = r \times \beta
 $$
 gives a correspondence between the capital/income ratio and the division of income between labor and capital.

----

-### The First Fundamental Law of Capitalism

-- The first fundamental law of capitalism relates the capital/ income ratio and the division of income between labor and capital.
 - For example, if the capital stock is equal to six years of national income ($\beta$ = 6), and if the average return on capital is 5 percent a year (r = 5%), then the share of income from capital $\alpha$ (as a percentage of national income) is 30 percent, and the share of income from labor is therefore 70 percent.

-- The central question is: How is the rate of return on capital determined?
+- **How is the rate of return on capital determined?**

 ---

 ### Evolution of the Capital Income Share

-- The capital income share $\alpha$ has followed a U-shaped curve similar to that of the capital/income ratio $\beta$, although the depth of the U is less pronounced.
+- The capital income share $\alpha$ has a U-shape similar to that of the capital/income ratio $\beta$, although the depth is less pronounced.
 - Changes in the rate of return on capital $r$ have mitigated the evolution of the quantity of capital $\beta$:
     - $r$ is higher in periods when $\beta$ is lower.
     - $r$ is lower in periods when $\beta$ is higher.